Axelrod-Python/Axelrod/docs/tutorials/getting_started/tournament_results.rst

 This tutorial will show you how to access the various results of a tournament:

 - Wins: the number of matches won by each player
-- Match lengths: the number of turns of each match player by each player (relevant for tournaments like probabilistic ending tournaments).
+- Match lengths: the number of turns of each match played by each player (relevant for tournaments like probabilistic ending tournaments).
 - Scores: the total scores of each player.
 - Normalised scores: the scores normalised by matches played and turns.